AvihooI/Tetris/README.md

 1) This software uses the SDL2 Library, the SDL2 True Type Font Library and the SDL2 Mixer Library (by Sam Lantinga).
 More information can be found on the respective web pages: https://www.libsdl.org/index.php https://www.libsdl.org/projects/SDL_ttf/ https://www.libsdl.org/projects/SDL_mixer/.
 2) This game uses the Hemi Head True Type Font by Ray Larabie (Typodermic Fonts - https://typodermicfonts.com/).
 3) This game uses sound effects found on the websites https://freesfx.co.uk/ and https://audiojungle.net/.
-4) This project uses CMake as a build system (https://cmake.org/) and cmake modules found at https://github.com/tcbrindle/sdl2-cmake-scripts (copyright notices in the respective files)
+4) This project uses CMake as a build system (https://cmake.org/) and CMake modules found at https://github.com/tcbrindle/sdl2-cmake-scripts (copyright notices in the respective files)

 Planned Features: